abe-101/abe-101/README.md

 My name is Abe,
 My passion is computer science.
 I'm always striving to learn more.
-- 🔭 I’m currently working on completing K.N.King's book and Harvard's CS50
+- 🔭 I’m currently working on completing Harvard's CS50
 - 🌱 I’m currently learning C and python
+- 📖 I'm studying K.N.King's book on C and ThinkPython2
 - 👬 I’m looking to collaborate on a project written in C or python
+- 📫 How to reach me: mailto:abe@habet.dev

 <!--